nultinator/threshold/README.md

 #### Deposit BTC

 For an existing wallet, you can generate a child BTC address for deposits.
-New child BTC addresses will not be generated unless an existing child BTC address has already had transactions on the blockchain:
+New child BTC addresses are not generated unless the previous index child BTC address already had UTXOs on the blockchain:

 ```
 >> python3 wallet.py deposit